getify/Functional-Light-JS/ch2.md

 **Tip:** The `length` property of a function is read-only and it's determined at the time you declare the function.
 It should be thought of as essentially a piece of metadata that describes something about the intended usage of the function.

 One gotcha to be aware of is that certain kinds of parameter list variations can make the `length` property of the function report something different than you might expect.
-Don't worry, we'll explain each of these (ES6-introduced) features later in this chapter and the next chapter.
-Consider:

 ```js
 function foo(x,y = 2) {